Tommy Duckworth: 1992–2000

-Tommy is born on 9 September 1992 while his father, Terry, is in Strangeways Prison for GBH.
-After living briefly at 9 Coronation Street with Terry and his mother Lisa, they decide to move to her parents' house in Blackpool.
-Lisa and Tommy return to the Street in January 1993 to live with her lover, Des Barnes (Philip Middlemiss).
+Tommy is born on 9 September 1992 while his father, Terry, serves in Strange ways Prison for GBH.
+After briefly living at 9 Coronation Street with Terry and his mother, Lisa, they decide to move to her parents' house in Blackpool.
+Lisa and Tommy return to the Street in January 1993 to live with her lover, Des Barnes (Philip Middle miss).
 Lisa is then run over and killed by a car outside The Rovers Return on 12 February 1993.

-Terry's parents, Jack Duckworth (Bill Tarmey) and Vera Duckworth (Liz Dawn) take in their grandson.
-They love having him around but find it a physical and financial struggle, as Vera gave up her job to look after the baby.
-At one point, she starts stealing from Bettabuys just to put food on the table, but looks forward to Terry's release and imagines them rebuilding their relationships as one big family.
+Terry's parents, Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn), take in their grandson.
+They love having him around but find it both physically and financially a struggle, as Vera gave up her job to look after the baby.
+At one point, she starts stealing from Bettabuy just to put food on the table, but looks forward to Terry's release and imagines them rebuilding their relationship as one big family.
 However, Terry has no intention of being a father and promptly hands Tommy over to Lisa's parents, who also want to raise their grandson, knowing that they would pay him a fixed sum every year in return for custody.
 Terry hands him over on Christmas Eve and is ready to make a quick departure.
-However, Lisa's father, Jeff Horton (Dicken Ashworth), forces Terry to tell Jack and Vera what he has done, not wanting to be arrested for kidnap.
-Terry tells his parents, who are horrified and Jack does not believe that Terry did it to help his parents.
+However, Lisa's father, Jeff Horton (Dicken Ashworth), forces Terry to tell Jack and Vera what he has done, not wanting to be arrested for kidnapping.
+Terry tells his parents, who are horrified, and Jack does not believe that Terry did it to help his parents.
 Jack disowns Terry and punches him before he and Jeff leave with Tommy, leaving the Duckworths (especially Vera) heartbroken.
-The Hortons immediately go on an extended holiday and the Duckworths struggle to accept that Tommy would not be coming back.
-However, their financial burden is lifted and Vera is able to return to work.
+The Hortons immediately go on an extended holiday, and the Duckworths struggle to accept that Tommy will not be coming back.
+However, their financial burden is lifted, and Vera is able to return to work.
 After Jack and Vera re-establish contact with the Hortons.
 Tommy saw his grandparents on a semi-regular basis for most of his young life.

 In June 1996, Terry returns to the Street with Tommy.
 The Hortons failed to pay the £2,000 a year they had agreed to pay Terry for Tommy.
-Eventually the Hortons retrieve him by paying £10,000 and getting Terry to sign a document giving them full custody of Tommy.
-Upset that Terry had sold his son again, Vera tore up all her photos of him and excluded him from her will while Jack, after punching Terry, completely disowned his son's existence.
+Eventually the Hortons retrieved him by paying £10,000 and getting Terry to sign a document giving them full custody of Tommy.
+Upset that Terry had sold his son again, Vera tore up all her photos of him and excluded him from her will, while Jack, after punching Terry, completely disowned his son's existence.